 Choose Your Soap Wisely

 Using an exfoliating treatment to slough off dead skin can help ensure your hydrating hand lotions and creams can effectively penetrate the skin.
-We recommend Gently Exfoliating Body Scrub, which boasts a blend of naturally-derived abrasives, including crushed apricot seeds, to gently yet thoroughly buff away dead skin.
-It also contains shea butter and cocoa butter to promote softer, smoother skin.
+For gentle exfoliation, try our Creme de Corps Soy Milk & Honey Body Polish.
+Made with shea butter, sweet almond oil, and honey, this luxurious scrub effectively exfoliates without over-drying the skin.
 Simply apply a small amount to clean hands and massage it in, focusing on dry, cracked areas.
-After washing off, lock in moisture with the hydrating hand cream of your choice.
+After washing off (again, with lukewarm water), lock in moisture with the hydrating hand cream of your choice.

 We recommend exfoliating at least once a week for the best results, but if your skin responds well, you can increase the frequency to a few times a week—just make sure to follow up with a dry hand treatment, such as a lotion or hand cream.

 Like most things in skincare, prevention and protection are easier to accomplish than repair and correction.
 But even if you take near-perfect care of your hands, you might still deal with extreme dryness every once in a while, especially in the winter.
-To correct severe dryness—think cracking, peeling, itching, and scaling—reach for a heavy-duty hand treatment with hydrating ingredients, like Intensive Treatment and Moisturizer for Dry or Callused Areas.
-This soothing, ultra-thick formula contains shea butter, cocoa butter, and avocado oil to restore the most parched, damaged skin.
+To address severe dryness—think cracking, peeling, itching, and scaling—reach for a heavy-duty hand treatment with hydrating ingredients, like Intensive Treatment and Moisturizer for Dry or Callused Areas.
+This soothing, ultra-thick cream is uniquely designed to moisturize and soften parched, callused, or damaged skin.
 Apply the hand cream for cracked skin to dry areas whenever your hands need serious TLC.